 Different formulations of the vaccine are available.

 The Hib vaccine is given as an injection into a muscle.
-Doses are given at age 2 months and 4 months or at age 2 months, 4 months, and 6 months, depending on which formulation is used.
+As a part of routine childhood vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more , doses are given at age 2 months and 4 months or at age 2 months, 4 months, and 6 months, depending on which formulation is used.
 In either case, a final dose is given at age 12 to 15 months (for a total of three or four doses).

 All children should be vaccinated.

-The Hib vaccine is also recommended for adults who were not vaccinated as children and who are at increased risk of these infections, such as the following:
+The Hib vaccine is also recommended for older children, adolescents, and adults who were not vaccinated and who are at increased risk of this infection, such as the following: